 - Family plan: $345 per year ($28.75 per month)

 How to Pay Your Enrollment Fees

-However, you may choose to make your monthly enrollment payments via a recurring monthly credit card or debit card transaction or a bank withdrawal (Electronic Funds Transfer, or EFT).
+If you can’t pay through allotment, you may make your enrollment payments via credit card, debit card transaction or bank withdrawal.

 Who to Contact to Set up Your Enrollment Payments

 Tricare West: Health Net

 Tricare Overseas: International SOS